box/developer.box.com/content/guides/internal/style-guide.md

 ### Hiding headers

-To hide the headers, just leave them empty.
+To hide the headers leave them empty.

 ```md
 |        |        |        |